I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_receive_queue_allocation_complete_array.md

 ### -field FirstElementOffset

 A ULONG value that specifies the offset, in bytes, to the first element in an array of elements that follow this structure.
 The offset is measured from the start of the <b>NDIS_RECEIVE_QUEUE_ALLOCATION_COMPLETE_ARRAY</b> structure up to the beginning of the first element.
-Each element in the array is an <a href="netvista.ndis_receive_queue_allocation_complete_parameters">
+Each element in the array is an <a href="..\ntddndis\ns-ntddndis-_ndis_receive_queue_allocation_complete_parameters.md">
      NDIS_RECEIVE_QUEUE_ALLOCATION_COMPLETE_PARAMETERS</a> structure.